League of American Orchestras: Youth and education

 The League recognizes the importance of music education in growing, promoting, and sustaining American orchestras.
 It provides information regarding El Sistema and Ann and Gordon Getty Foundation grants and the development of American youth orchestras.
 It has created and maintained an entire division of its operation to youth orchestras, including directors from across the country.
 This division, the Youth Orchestra Division or YOD, has its own separate leadership, including individuals working in music education and youth orchestra development.
 In addition, League CEO, Jesse Rosen, and vice president for advocacy, Heather Noonan, composed a resource in advocacy for music education entitled "Enough" Is Not Enough.
 Within this writing, Rosen and Noonan present the current picture of music education in the United States, where although the arts are considered a core subject by federal law, they do not receive this treatment in American schools.
 They also claim those students who could be influenced the most by a health arts education, especially music, do not have reliable access to such an education in the arts.

 Innovation and community engagement

 Announced in 2016, the League's Futures Fund is underwritten by the Ann and Gordon Getty Foundation to advance a wide variety of innovative orchestral engagement initiatives.
 In 2019 there are nineteen grants from this $4.5 million program, whose variety is illustrated by a joint Toledo Symphony Orchestra and University of Toledo effort to study the effects of classical music as a component of psychotherapy, an innovative variety of digital subscription initiatives aimed at audience growth for the Cleveland Orchestra and planned presentation of three concerts by the Virginia Symphony Orchestra designed to celebrate and support neurodiversity.

+Programs

+Essentials of Orchestra Management

+The League has offered courses in orchestra management since 1952 and orchestra management fellowships began in 1980.
+The Essentials of Orchestra Management program was offered starting in 2000.
+These ten-day-long seminars are offered annually in partnership with Julliard Extension.
+Their purpose is to provide leadership development to early- and mid-career orchestra and arts professionals, including emphasis on orchestra governance, artistic leadership, financial and strategic planning, DEI, community engagement, marketing, and communications.
+As of 2025, over 600 people have participated in the program.